 You've opened the message compose window, and now it's time to learn all the great features for composing and sending messages in Postbox.
-Here's a outline of some great ones you should know about.
+Here's an outline of some great ones you should know about.

-Choose your identity
+Choose your Identity

 Have you set up more than one identity in Postbox?
 Click on your name and address, then pick which identity you want to send from in the drop-down list.
-Your From name and address will be updated, as well as any pre-filled CC and BCC fields, and signature you've set up for that identity.
+Your "From" name and address will be updated, as well as any pre-filled CC and BCC fields, and signature you've set up for that identity.
 For more information, see How to use identities.

-Choose your recipient
+Choose your Recipient